-NOTE 6: UCS-4 is an encoding format, which represents any UCS character on a fixed, 32 bits-length field.
+NOTE 6: UTF-32 is an encoding format, which represents any UCS character on a fixed, 32 bits-length field.

 This default encoding can be overridden using the defined variant attributes (see clause 27.5).
-The following useful character string types utf8string, bmpstring, utf16string and iso8859string using these attributes are defined in annex E.
+The useful character string types utf8string, bmpstring, utf16string and iso8859string using these attributes are defined in annex E.

 6.1.1.1 Accessing individual string elements